 The results of your Enneagram test are important when making a hiring decision.
 To interpret the results, keep in mind that there are nine personality type categories that your candidates can fall into.

 Your candidate will receive a number from one to nine, corresponding to each of the nine personality types.
-So, for example, if your candidate receives type 9, they are categorized as The Mediator.
+So, for example, if your candidate receives type 9, they are categorized as The Agreeable.

 If you need further information about each personality type, the following sections feature the Enneagram types explained and how you should interpret the results of your candidates’ tests.
 Take a look for more information.